ENFJ (Extroverted Intuitive Feeling Judging) is one of the sixteen personality types defined by the Myers-Briggs Type Indicator (MBTI) test.

 - Peyton Manning, NFL quarterback. source

-- Cristiano Ronaldo, Brazilian soccer player. source
+- Cristiano Ronaldo, Portuguese soccer player. source

 - Jeff Kent, U.S. baseball player. source